-Be warned, this process can take a few weeks and the activation code will have to be sent to a UK address.
+This process can take a few weeks and the activation code goes to a UK address.
 Therefore, make sure you start the process well in advance of the deadline to avoid any fines.

-Whether you are filing online or by paper copy, you will need to declare all untaxed income and give details of any allowances, expenses, and other deductions so that you can calculate the tax you need to pay.
+Whether you are filing online or by paper copy, you must declare all untaxed income and give details of any allowances, expenses, and other deductions so that you can calculate the tax you need to pay.

 Reducing your liabilities when filing UK taxes abroad

 There are many ways that you can look to lessen your UK tax liabilities when you move abroad.
 Beyond maintaining a non-resident status, you can:

 - Ensure that you hold any immovable assets situated in the UK: For example, property, in joint names with your spouse/partner for tax mitigation

 - Consolidate your UK pension entitlements: You can achieve this by transferring your UK occupational pension scheme or Personal Pension Plan to a Qualifying Recognized Overseas Pension Scheme

 - Look into the possibility of claiming an income tax refund on departing the UK: If you’ve been employed in the UK before leaving, you may not have received the full benefit of the personal tax allowance you’re entitled to through your salary.
 If this is the case, you might be able to recover some of the tax already paid through PAYE.

 - Register under the Non-Resident Landlord Scheme if you are letting out property in the UK.
 If you are approved under this scheme, you can receive rental income without any tax deductions.

 It’s a good idea to sit down and have a discussion with a financial advisor or tax expert before moving.
-They will be able to advise you on how best to plan your finances and meet your UK tax obligations once you relocate abroad.
+They can advise you on how to plan your finances and meet your UK tax obligations once you relocate abroad.